 Blackhawk Technical College Foundation

 Student names and addresses may be released to the Blackhawk Technical College Foundation for foundation-related activities.
 The Foundation is considered part of the College and will hold such information confidential, using the information only in specific activities intended to aid and support the College.
-Release of such information to the Foundation will be made only with the approval of the College President or his/her designee.
+The release of such information to the Foundation will be made only with the approval of the College President or his/her designee.

 U.S. Patriot Act